weaviate/weaviate-io/developers/integrations/operations/index.md

 image: og/integrations/home.jpg
 ---

-The following integrations with Weaviate facilitate operations associated with running Vector Database applications.
+These operational integrations make it easier to monitor and evaluate AI Native applications.

 For example, Vector Databases are typically paired with Large Language Models in Retrieval-Augmented Generation systems.
 To help monitor these applications in productions, several tools have emerged with user interface and logging services.